gopheracademy/gopheracademy-web/content/advent-2015/test2doc-generate-your-api-docs.md

 ## Thoughts for the future
-I'd like to convert the main types to interfaces, allowing support for formats other than the API Blueprint format (eg, Google's discovery js).
+I'd like to convert the main types to interfaces, allowing support for formats other than the API Blueprint format.

 I'd also like to improve upon the "handler-finding" algorithm (above), to make it more reliably accurate.

 ## Contributions welcome!
-Drop me a line at sadams.codes@gmail.com, or adams-sarah on github.
+Drop me a line at sadams.codes@gmail.com, or [adams-sarah](https://github.com/adams-sarah) on github.